-Behind the solemnity of its splendid architecture, elegant avenues and lush parks, Den Haag hides an effervescent side that makes it a destination for everyone.
+Behind the solemnity of its splendid architecture, elegant avenues and lush parks, The Hague hides an effervescent side that makes it a destination for everyone.
 A day in The Hague can look like a day at the beach, an art and culture dive and a foodie paradise, all within the same 24 hours!

 Curious already?
 Download a brief presentation here.

 Cycle from the Royal Palace to the Scheveningen beach in 15 minutes

 Regal elegance with Dutch sobriety

 Surprising museums and alternative shopping

 With its 53 fully equipped boutique apartments, Yays Koninginnnegracht is the latest addition to the Yays portfolio, opening this winter.
 The strategic location of Yays Koninginnegracht – in walking distance from both The Hague Central Station and The Hague city centre – makes it a genius choice for both business and leisure travellers.
 The hospitality you will experience at Yays Koninginnegracht is just typically Yays: Yays Concierges will make you feel right at home in The Hague and help you unlock the secrets of the neighbourhood.More details book now

 Exploring city markets is a great way to blend in with the locals and experience a city like a resident.
 The Hague, withMore details